PeopleAdmin/stressque/README.md

 From Here
 ---------
-Here are a few things I'd like to do.
+Here are a few things we would like to do.

 1. Per-job rate tracking
 2. Rate equalization profile (throttle up, parabollas, etc..)